isgaur/AWS-BigData-Solutions/glue/glue_no_space_left_on_device.md

 At times AWS Glue ETL Job fails with the error message :

+Apache Spark uses local disk on Glue workers to spill data from memory that exceeds the heap space defined by the spark.memory.fraction configuration parameter.
+During the sort or shuffle stages of a job, Spark writes intermediate data to local disk before it can exchange that data between the different workers.
+Jobs may fail due to the following exception when no disk space remains:

 An error occurred while calling o85.pyWriteDynamicFrame. error while calling spill() on org.apache.spark.util.collection.unsafe.sort.UnsafeExternalSorter@5f4bb34a : No space left on device

+Most commonly, this is a result of a significant skew in the dataset that the job is processing.
+You can also identify the skew by monitoring the execution timeline of different Apache Spark executors using AWS Glue job metrics

+When you look at the memory profile of driver and executor - you will see the execution timeline and memory profile of different executors in an AWS Glue ETL job.
+One of the executors is probably straggling due to processing of a large partition, and actively consumes memory for the majority of the job’s duration.

 Recommendation :

 This error message is thrown whenever a Spark application tries to spill data to disk to clear memory space and the underlying disk space becomes full.
 If a glue job is using a worker type say : G.1X worker type, which runs your jobs in nodes with 64 GiB volumes.